FabianScheidt/group-meeting-locator/prompts.md

 > Please write a Readme.md file about the app.
 Please mention that it was created in collaboration with ChatGPT.

 > Can you adjust the code to place the marker at the actual geometric median instead of just the average coordinates?

+> The calculation of the location where the cost is minimal does not always find the ideal location.
+Can you use a grid-based optimization approach instead?

+> Can you update the code so that:
+> - Geocoding uses concurrent requests
+> - Cost is shown in EUR
+> - Settings are shown in a separate tab